 You’re pretty smart, right?
 You must be; you’re here.

-So, I’m guessing you get the concept of the customer persona, and you’ve spent some time imagining your ‘one person‘ to improve your marketing.
+So, I’m guessing you get the concept of the customer profile, and you’ve spent some time imagining your ‘one person‘ to improve your marketing.

-But… is one customer persona all you need?
+But… is one customer profile all you need?